 Do you love art?
 Do you like to play with colorful nail polish?
-Use your nails as your canvas with this ombre tutorial.
+Use your nails as your canvas with these ombre tutorials.
+As you experiment, you'll get more confident and elaborate with these techniques, so start from a simple two-tone and you can graduate to checkered ombre nails!

 Basic Two-Tone Ombre